sevenval/flat-docs/cookbook/test-api-request.md

 ## Tests

-Now, test that!
+Now lets test that!
 We could write a [sub-flow](/reference/actions/sub-flow.md) based test like in [Testing Templates](test-templates.md).
-But this time, we want to actually _call_ our API to make sure, validation works, status codes are correct and so on.
+But this time, we want to actually _call_ our API to make sure that validation works, status codes are correct and so on.

-The [`test-request` action](/reference/actions/test-request.md) does just that: You define the API `path` that should be called, and all necessary [`request`](/reference/actions/request.md) parameters.
+The [`test-request` action](/reference/actions/test-request.md) does just that: You define the API `path` that should be called and all necessary [`request`](/reference/actions/request.md) parameters.

-The `test-request` sets these variables to inspect the result:
+The `test-request` sets these variables so that you can easily inspect the result:

-* `$status` the status code (number)
+* `$status` the HTTP status code (number)
 * `$response` the response body (string)
 * `$headers` the response headers (array)